Talking points ahead of the Carabao Cup final between Chelsea and Man City

 The end?
 The continuation?

 It will take a dramatic turn in fortunes and results for Sarri to continue in his job.
 The 60-year-old’s seven-month tenure started promisingly, but has featured embarrassing results which mean even victory in the League Cup might not spare him the axe.
-A return to the Champions League will be Chelsea’s priority.
+A return to the Champions League will be Chelsea’s priority and Wednesday’s Premier League clash with Tottenham is important in their top-four bid.
 For City, the League Cup is about sweeping silverware and a staging post en route to further glories domestically and in Europe.

 Advertising